chrispader/EyeMind/README.md

 ### Calibration of the Eye-tracking device

-- Use Tobii Pro Eye Tracker Manager to calibrate the eye-tracking device
+- Use Tobii Pro Eye Tracker Manager to calibrate the eye-tracking device (cf.  https://andaloussi.org/SoftwareX2023/demo.html).

 ### Recording of The Eye-tracking Data using the EyeMind App

-- Instruct the participants *NOT TO* to press the following: ctrl+r (refresh the app), ctrl+esc (go out from the full screen), alt (show advanced menu), F10 (stop recording in Tobii)
+- Instruct the participants *NOT TO* to press the following: ctrl+r (refresh the app), ctrl+esc (go out from the full screen), alt (show advanced menu)

 -  No window should superpose the recording window at any time